CAF Qualification, 1st Round

 Filling the gap, Gabon, Lesotho and Rwanda entered the 1990 CAF qualification.
 Of these, Lesotho had participated in two previous World Cup qualifications (1974 and 1982), Gabon had entered a couple of times only to withdraw before the first match, while Rwanda never had entered a World Cup qualification in their history.

-Before the draw (which would take place on December 12th 1987 in Zürich), two countries were however refused to participate by FIFA, due to their outstanding debts: Madagascar and Mozambique.
+Before the draw (which would take place on December 12th 1987 in Zürich), two of the initial 26 countries were however refused to participate by FIFA, due to their outstanding debts: Madagascar and Mozambique.
 The CAF pool was therefore reduced to 24 teams before the draw.

 Schedule for the 1st round

-The 16 unseeded countries were divided in two groups, seemingly based on geography.
+The 16 unseeded countries were divided in two groups, apparently based on geography.
 Group 1 would consist of teams from East and South Africa, while Group 2 would contain the countries of the North and West.
-The 2nd Round would be a round-robin tournament of four groups, where each group would have two seeded teams and one team from Group 1 and 2 from the 1st Round.
+The 2nd Round would be a round-robin tournament of four groups, where each group would have two seeded teams and two teams from the 1st Round (one from Group 1 and 2 each).

 The draw for the 1st Round gave the following fixtures: